Azure/azure-cosmos-dotnet-v3/README.md

 This client library enables client applications to connect to Azure Cosmos via the SQL API.
 Azure Cosmos is a globally distributed, multi-model database service.
 For more information, refer to https://azure.microsoft.com/services/cosmos-db/.

+> :warning: The .NET V4 SDK for Azure Cosmos DB is currently in public preview.
+This preview version is provided without a service-level agreement, and we don't recommend it for production workloads.
+Certain features might not be supported or might have constrained capabilities.

 ## Getting started

 ### Install the package